'dotnet restore' produces security vulnerability warnings

 Reason for change

-In most cases when you restore a package, you want to know whether the restored package version contains any known security vulnerabilities.
-This functionality was added as it is a highly requested feature and security concerns continue to increase each year where known security issues can not be visible enough to taking immediate action.
+Many users want to know whether the packages they restore contain any known security vulnerabilities.
+This functionality was a highly requested feature.
+Security concerns continue to increase each year and some known security issues aren't visible enough to take immediate action.